codatio/codat-docs/docs/underwriting/process-loan.md

 :::note Underwriting demo process flow

-This diagram shows the steps of the underwriting process as performed by the demo app and helps you visualize the relationship and information exchange between its different components.
+This diagram shows the steps of the underwriting process as performed by the demo app.
+It helps you visualize the relationship and information exchange between the app's different components.

 ``` mermaid
   sequenceDiagram